These banana pudding truffles are perfect for banana pudding fans. They’re the perfect bite sized treat!

-- 1 container cream cheese (about 8 ounces) brought to room temperature
+- 8 ounces cream cheese brought to room temperature

 - 3-4 ounces vanilla candy coating

-- 3 tablespoon instant French vanilla pudding mix do not prepare
+- 3 tablespoons instant French vanilla pudding mix do not prepare

-- 3 tablespoon instant banana pudding mix do not prepare
+- 3 tablespoons instant banana pudding mix do not prepare

 - 10 banana chips

 - Begin by running your vanilla wafers through a food processor.
 Set aside ⅓ cup of the crumbs in a small mixing bowl.
 Add the remaining to a large mixing bowl.

 - Use a large spoon to stir in the cream cheese with the crumbles in your larger bowl.
 I patted it in, stirred, and then repeated until it was well mixed.